Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Brian McLaughlin is a writer, poet, and translator with a B.A. in Spanish and English literature from Case Western Reserve University, who works in educational publishing.
 He is currently translating into English Antonio Orejudo’s novel Ventajas de Viajar en Tren.

 Stiliana Milkova (Managing Editor of Reading in Translation) is Assistant Professor of Comparative Literature at Oberlin College.
-She translates from Italian and Bulgarian.
-Her scholarly publications concern the intersection of literature and the visual arts, theories of ekphrasis, and more recently, the contemporary Italian writer Elena Ferrante (about whom Stiliana has published numerous articles).
+She has translated from Italian works by Antonio Tabucchi, Alessandro Baricco, Anita Raja, Andrea Raos, and Dario Voltolini.
+In addition to six scholarly articles on contemporary Italian writer Elena Ferrante and a forthcoming monograph on Ferrante, Stiliana has published on Russian and Bulgarian literature as well.
 Stiliana holds a Ph.D. in Comparative Literature from the University of California, Berkeley, and an A.B. from Brown University.

 Jamie Richards is an American translator currently based in Milan.
 Her translations include Igort’s Ukrainian and Russian Notebooks, Giovanni Orelli’s Walaschek’s Dream, Serena Vitale’s interviews with Viktor Shklovsky, Witness to an Era, and Giancarlo Pastore’s Jellyfish.
 Others have appeared in anthologies and periodicals such as Words Without Borders, World Literature Today, and Unsplendid.
 She holds an MFA in Literary Translation from the University of Iowa and a PhD in Comparative Literature from the University of Oregon.